VictorMeimariss/Projects-in-progress/UAV Project Contribution/README.txt

-This is my contribution in the API under development for the UAV project,the project involves working with a Raspberry Pi as the primary computational unit and integrating various hardware components, including GPS module, motor, ESC, batteries, servos and camera.
-The API facilitates efficient communication between the software and hardware systems, enabling precise control and real-time data acquisition.
-This hands-on project combines expertise in software development, hardware interfacing, and embedded systems to create a fully functional and optimized UAV platform.
+This is my contribution in the API under development for the UAV project,the project involves working with a Raspberry Pi with 1gb ram as the primary computational unit so low resource resource programming is required.
+The Falcon API facilitates efficient communication between the software and hardware systems, enabling precise control and real-time data acquisition.

 API-->